Marcia Resnick

-Marcia Aylene Resnick (November 21, 1950 – June 18, 2025) was an American photographer, author and graphic artist.
+Marcia Aylene Resnick (November 21, 1950 – June 18, 2025) was an American photographer, author, and graphic artist.
 She was born and lived in New York City.

 Publications and exhibitions

 Resnick's book of photographs and text, Punks, Poets, and Provocateurs:New York City Bad Boys, 1977-1982, published November 10, 2015, has an Afterword written by Anthony Haden-Guest, and a contribution by Victor Bockris.
-An earlier book, published in 1978 by Resnick was Re-visions, which is now out of print.
+An earlier book, published in 1978 by Resnick Re-visions, once out of print was reissued in 2019 by the Swiss publisher Edition Patrick Frey.